luqmanMohammed/eventsrunner-k8s-sensor/README.md

 > Required Configs: `ScriptDir` and `ScriptPrefix`

 Script executor can be used to execute a script on the event inside the sensor environment.
 Scripts should be located in the `ScriptDir` ([configurable](#31-sensor-configuration)) directory.
 Scripts should have the following naming convention: `<ScriptPrefix>-<Rule.ID>.sh`.
-If the script is not valid or not executable the execution would return an error.
-Relevant event is passed to the script as an environment variable named `EVENT` which would be a base64 encoded JSON object.
-Executor would consider the execution a success; if the exit code is 0.
+If the script is not valid nor executable, the execution will return an error.
+The relevant event will be passed to the script as an environment variable named `EVENT` which would be a base64 encoded JSON object.
+The executor would consider the execution a success; if the exit code is 0.

 ### 4.3. eventsrunner executor
 > NOTE: [Events Runner](https://github.com/luqmanMohammed/eventsrunner) is not ready for any use yet.
 Watch for updates.

-> Required Configs: `EventsRunnerBaseURL`
+> Required Configs: `AuthType` and `EventsRunnerBaseURL`

 > Optional Configs: `RequestTimeout`